dotnet/machinelearning/docs/code/VBufferCareFeeding.md

 `VBufferEditor.Create` methods.
 You pass in a `VBuffer<T>` as a `ref` parameter.
 (For this purpose, it is useful to remember that a `default(VBuffer<T>)` is itself a completely valid, though completely empty, `VBuffer<T>`.)
-The editor is past that line considered to "own" the internal structure of the `VBuffer<T>` you passed in.
-(So, correct code should not continue to use that `VBuffer<T>` structure from that point onwards.)
+The editor is, past that statement, considered to "own" the internal structure of the `VBuffer<T>` you passed in.
+(So, correct code should not continue to use the input `VBuffer<T>` structure from that point onwards.)

-Then, one parties on the `Span<T>` for values and, if in a sparse application, the `Span<int>` for indices, on that editor, in whatever way is appropriate for the task.
+Then, one puts new values into `Span<T>` and, if in a sparse vector is the desired result, puts new indices into `Span<int>`, on that editor, in whatever way is appropriate and necessary for the task.

 Last, one calls one of the `Commit` methods to get another `VBuffer`, with the values and indices accessible through the `VBuffer<T>` methods the same as